carpentries-incubator/python-testing/02-assertions.md

 powerful features than the simple assert keyword.
 An even more powerful sibling of the assertion is the _exception_.
 We'll learn about those in the next lesson.

+> ## Key Points {.keypoints}
+>
+> -   Assertions are one line tests embedded in code.
+> -   The `assert` keyword is used to set an assertion.
+> -   Assertions halt execution if the argument is false.
+> -   Assertions do nothing if the argument is true.
+> -   The `nose.tools` package provides more informative assertions.
+> -   Assertions are the building blocks of tests.